When the winter months arrive, motorcyclists face a choice. Do they continue riding, or is it time to store the bike for the season?

 5. Ask for Storage Insurance

 Some insurers provide coverage for stored motorcycles instead of providing a seasonal policy.
 This option is called “layup insurance” in some states.
 It suspends your coverage to a comprehensive-only plan until you’re ready to get on the road again.
-If you ride your bike with this policy, you wouldn’t have the necessary liability insurance to comply with state laws.
+If you ride your bike with this policy, you won’t have the necessary liability insurance to comply with state laws.

 6. Shop Around